Core messages

 What can I do to lower my CRP level?

 A healthy lifestyle can help lower CRP levels.
-Regular exercise, an anti-inflammatory diet, adequate sleep and stress management help reduce inflammation.
-Acute inflammation may require treatment with medication.
+Regular exercise, an anti-inflammatory diet, adequate sleep, and stress management contribute to reducing inflammation.
+In cases of acute inflammation, treatment with medication may be necessary.

 When should the CRP level be checked?